michaelcit/nerva_docs/cli_insights.md

 * Question: Will the exchange support this hard fork?
   * Answer: Yes.
 The Nerva developers are in close communication with every exchange that lists Nerva.
 Scheduled forks are communicated well in advance to exchanges to make everything go smooth.

+## Concerning Seed Nodes

+The seed nodes are the basic nodes in the Nerva network.
+When you start your daemon for the first time, it will connect to the seed nodes to get started.
+Seed nodes are really nothing special: They are IP addresses hardcoded into the daemon, so if you run out of connections, you know at least a few nodes you can contact to.
+Nerva developers are actively looking at alternate ways of getting a list of nodes you can connect to because seed nodes introduce a certain level of centralization.
+DNS-based node lists and port scanning to find other Nerva daemons are several of the options that are being considered.